kevin-kaixu/partnet-symh/README.md

-# PartNet_Dataset
+# The PartNet Symmetry Hierarchy Dataset (PartNet-Symh)

-We organize the dataset of PartNet(A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding) into the form of our PartNet(A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation) dataset，which uses a top-down recursive hierarchy tree to represent a model.
+The PartNet-Symh dataset augments the PartNet dataset provided by the paper "PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding" by adding a symmetry hierarchy of fine-grained parts for each shape.
+The symmetry hierarchies can be used to train the PartNet mdoel in the paper "PartNet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation".
+In general, PartNet-Symh can be used to train any Recursive Neural Networks for part-level shape structure encoding/decoding like in GRASS [Li et al. 2017].

 ### Introduction